How to set up a streaming event

 - Go to Technical information and click on Create.
 If your event is longer than 4 hours, you will have to ask us to activate this for you, so send us an email to support@ticketco.net

-- Go back to your ticket types and change the CATEGORY to Live stream.
+- Go back to your ticket types and change the Category to Live stream.
 This is crucial as this is what gives your ticket buyers access to the stream.
 If you do not do this, your customers' tickets will not give them access to the stream.

 Technical information